 Can you increase your VO2 max score on your Fitness tracker?

 Honestly, there is not much that you can do.
-Although many people claim that your VO2 max is trainable, it is very much limited by your genetics.
+Although many people claim that your VO2 max is trainable, your genetics are the biggest determinant…and something you cannot change.

 There’s only 5-15% potential improvement (3).
 Not a whole lot of wiggle room there.
 If you come into the lab and get tested with a VO2 max of 50 ml/kg/min, the best you can hope for with “all the training in the world” is an improvement to ~57 ml/kg/min.

-That being said, most users training for endurance runs or other high-intensity routines on a regular basis do see the 5 – 15% improvement in VO2 Max over a period of time.
+That being said, most users training for endurance runs or other high-intensity routines regularly do see a 5 – 15% improvement in VO2 Max over a period of time.

 Logging a 20-minute, high-intensity outdoor run workout once a week will help to increase your VO2 max.